jpritikin/coach/content/posts/psilomethoxin-case-report.md

 ## Open questions

 * How is Pm metabolized?
 Why doesn’t the body build up a tolerance to Pm?
-* How similar are the subjective effects of Pm and 5-MeO-DMT?
-* For 5-MeO-DMT, dosage ranges have been categorized into: handshake, hug, and full release.
-What are suitable dosage ranges for Pm and what should they be called?
 * What is the LD50 dose for Pm?
 Are there short or long-term side effects to using Pm?

 ## Addendum